This page is designed to answer the following questions:

 - A child discloses to you that her parent’s friend regularly hits her but she is smiling when she says it and you are not sure if she is telling the truth.

-- You observe that a child visiting a service user has dirty, ill-fitting clothes and doesn’t have a coat even though it is Winter.
+- You observe that a child visiting a service user has dirty, ill-fitting clothes and doesn’t have a coat even though it is Winter and cold outside.
 You fear they are being neglected but are worried that reporting it will damage the relationship you have with the service user, as it may make his family reluctant to visit him in future.

 - You take a service user to stay with their family over the Christmas period.
 Whilst there, you witness an adult shout aggressively at a child.
 You are unsure if this constitutes emotional abuse.